 Wannamaker Seeds, a specialty crops seed business in rural Henderson County, North Carolina, was created in 1998 by Mary Jo Wannamaker.
 Mary Jo comes from over 4 generations of seedsmen and scientists stretching back to J.E.
 Wannamaker who was one of the founding members of Clemson Agricultural College.
 She brings scientific training as a plant breeder, knowledge of the certified seed business, and a passion for exploration of niche markets and specialty crops to the business she operates today.

 Wannamaker Seeds was the first seed company to introduce significantly earlier maturing onion varieties to the Vidalia growing region in Georgia.
 Sixteen years later, these onion varieties remain highly sought after by Georgia farmers and seed sells out quickly every year.

 Wannamaker Seeds has also been instrumental in the introduction of edamame to the health conscious American consumer.
-Our most popular variety, Midori Giant, is a proven, dependable winner for large farmers and vegetable processors in the United States, Central America, South America, and in Europe.
+Our varieties Midori Giant and Chiba Green are proven, dependable winners for large farmers and vegetable processors in the United States, Central America, South America, and in Europe.
 The interest and demand for US grown edamame continues to grow; it is now common to see edamame in the frozen vegetable sections in grocery stores everywhere.
 We encourage you to incorporate this heart healthy vegetable into your diet.